Abd-Ulrahman-Aita/islamic-content-gen/README.md

 ## Acknowledgments

--OpenAI GPT: Thanks to OpenAI for providing the powerful GPT model.
+- OpenAI GPT: Thanks to OpenAI for providing the powerful GPT model.
--Next.js: The project is built using the Next.js framework.
+- Next.js: The project is built using the Next.js framework.